Bombhead

-David "Bombhead" Burke is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Lee Otway.
-Initially known as "David Witherspoon", he appeared on the soap between 2001 and 2005.
+David "Bombhead" Burke is a fictional character from the British soap opera Hollyoaks, played by Lee Otway.
+The character debuted on-screen during the episode broadcast on 10 October 2001.
+Initially known as "David Witherstone", he appeared on the soap between 2001 and 2005.
 In 2010, Otway reprised the role in online spin-off Hollyoaks: Freshers.
 The character returned again on 13 January 2011 for two episodes.